 Local Living Wage Codes

-Some local governments have concluded that workers who work for employers who contract with the local government should be paid at a level higher than that set by either the federal or state government, what is typically called a "Living Wage."
-Since a living wage is established by a local government, there is no standard manner set for determining the amount of the wage; however, in most instances the wage is set according to the federal poverty guidelines for a specific family size.
+Some local governments have concluded that workers who work for employers who contract with the local government should be paid at a level higher than that set by either the federal or state government, what is typically called a "living wage."
+Since a “living wage” is established by a local government, there is no standard manner set for determining the amount of the wage.
+However, in most instances the wage is set according to the federal poverty guidelines for a specific family size.
 Any local “living wage,” of course, must be equal to or more than the minimum wage set by federal and state law.